-As of today, Google Chrome browser still controls around 65 to 70% of the market share.
+As of today, the Google Chrome browser still controls around 65 to 70% of the market share.
 But that seems to be changing rapidly.

 I’ve been following the development and the growth of the new Brave browser over the past couple of years.
 I have recently done a deep dive into the browser to figure out what’s better: Chrome or Brave.

-In this head to head comparison, we are going to go over a variety of different attributes.
+In this head-to-head comparison, we are going to go over a variety of different attributes.
 First and foremost, we’re going to go over a UX UI, we’re going to go over performance, we’re going to go over features.

 If you’re new to Brave, let’s quickly talk about what this browser is all about, and why it’s gaining in popularity so quickly.

 What is the whole deal with Brave Browser?

 Brave is a privacy-focused browser that’s meant to be faster and more efficient than other browsers.
 It is also implementing and testing a new economic model that helps users and creators interact with each other in a closer and more transparent way.
 This is huge because big companies like Google and Facebook have been exploiting our data without being transparent about it.

 You can read a full examination of Brave in our separate review.